apfelaudio/tiliqua/README.md

 # License

-Hardware and gateware are released under the CERN Open-Hardware License V2 CERN-OHL-S, mirrored in the LICENSE text in this repository.
+The hardware and gateware in this project is largely covered under the CERN Open-Hardware License V2 CERN-OHL-S, mirrored in the LICENSE text in this repository.
+Some gateware and software is covered under the BSD 3-clause license - check the header of the individual source files for specifics.

 **Copyright (C) 2024 Sebastian Holzapfel**

-The above LICENSE and copyright notice do NOT apply to imported artifacts in this repository (i.e datasheets, third-party footprints).
+The above LICENSE and copyright notice do NOT apply to imported artifacts in this repository (i.e datasheets, third-party footprints), or dependencies released under a different (but compatible) open-source license.